-The five-year project, led by Deborah J. Fowell, Ph.D., Dean’s Professor in the department of Microbiology and Immunology at the University of Rochester Medical Center, builds on a $9 million grant that her team received in 2014.
+The five-year project, led by Deborah J. Fowell, Ph.D., Dean’s Professor in the department of infectious diseases at the University of Rochester Medical Center, builds on a $9 million grant that her team received in 2014.
 Both program project grants were awarded by the National Institute of Allergy and Infectious Diseases at the National Institutes of Health.

 Experts in immunology, vaccine biology, biomedical engineering, optics and physics will come together to investigate how the immune system functions in live mice.
 They’ll take advantage of the University’s Multiphoton Core Facility, which contains state-of-the-art systems enabling in vivo (Latin for “in the living”) imaging and analysis.

-“When we take cells out of their natural environment and study them in a dish we’re missing out on a lot of biology,” said David J. Topham, Ph.D., a study project leader and professor of Microbiology and Immunology at URMC.
+“When we take cells out of their natural environment and study them in a dish we’re missing out on a lot of biology,” said David J. Topham, Ph.D., a study project leader and professor of infectious diseases at URMC.
 “Imaging and tracking live cells is an emerging theme in immunology and one that I think is going to move forward meaningful discoveries in the field.”

 In addition to Fowell and Topham, project leaders include Minsoo Kim, Ph.D.,James F. Miller, Ph.D., and Patrick Oakes, Ph.D.
 Scientists from Cornell and Loyola University will collaborate with the team, as well.